Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives

 \subsection{Modelling}

 In order to speed up our understanding of the parameters that have an impact on qubit performance, microscopic modelling is necessary.
-Modelling provides insights about the optimal methods of operation as well as guidelines for fabrication optimization.
 The methods to model qubit devices are inspired by techniques used in the CMOS community to understand, for example, disorder and scattering.
 The main differences with respect to standard CMOS modelling are that, for qubits, modelling needs to be done in the one/few charge regime and rather than simulating electrical currents, the models need to address charge densities and wavefunctions.

 From a methodological perspective, finite volume Poisson solvers can initially be used to compute the electrostatic potential in the active region of the device.
 From there, two methods can be used to compute the figures of merit such as electron filling, valley-splitting, tunnel coupling, g-factor, exchange coupling strength, etc. The first calculates the $N$ single-particle states in the electrostatic potential using either a multi-band $k\cdot p$ or a tight-binding (TB) model~\cite{Venitucci2019_2}.
 The second leverages existing tool suites and modified effective mass theory~\cite{Mohiyaddin2019}.